plantasia-space/plantasia.space-site/index.md

           actions:
             - text: <span class="material-symbols-outlined">looks</span> About
               url: /about
-    - title: 🙏🏽 Thank You
+    - title: 🙏🏽 thank YoU